dmbarbour/glas/docs/GlasApps.md

 Fair choice means that, given sufficient opportunities, we'll eventually try all of them.
 However, this doesn't imply *random* or *uniform* choice!
 A scheduler may compute forks in a very predictable pattern, some more frequently than others.

-*Note:* Without optimizations for incremental computing and cloning on non-deterministic choice, fork is not very useable.
-Better off modeling a single-threaded event loop.
+*Note:* Without transaction-loop optimizations for incremental computing and duplication on non-deterministic choice, a basic single-threaded event-loop will perform better.
+We can still use sparks for parallelism.

 ## Random Data

-A stateful random number generator is awkward in context of concurrency, distribution, and incremental computing.
-However, we can easily provide access to a stable, cryptographically random field.
+Instead of a stateful random number generator, the runtime will provide a stable, cryptographically random field.
+Of course, users can grab a little data to seed a PRNG.

-* `sys.random(Seed, N) : Binary` - (const) return a list of N cryptographically random bytes, uniformly distributed.
+* `sys.random(Seed, N) : Binary` - return a list of N cryptographically random bytes, uniformly distributed.
 Unique function per runtime instance.
+The Seed may be structured but is limited to plain old data.

 An implementation might involve a secure hash of `[Seed, N, Secret]`, where Secret is obtained from `"/dev/random"` or a configurable source when the application starts.
 In a distributed runtime, all nodes share the secret.
 To partition a random field within an application, an application can intercept `sys.random` to wrap Seed within a subprogram.
-The Seed may be structured, but it should be plain old data.

 ## Background Eval